 Update: Carnival Rewards Will Replace Carnival VIFP Club in 2026

-Since this article was first published, Carnival has confirmed that the VIFP Club will be replaced by a new loyalty program called Carnival Rewards.
-The program is now expected to launch on September 1, 2026, giving current VIFP members more time to earn status under the existing system before the change takes effect.
+Since this article was first published, Carnival Cruise Line has confirmed that Carnival Rewards will replace its VIFP Club.
+Carnival now expects the new program to launch on September 1, 2026, delayed from its original June 1, 2026 date.
+The cruise line says this gives current VIFP members more time to earn status under the existing system, but the timing also follows strong criticism from some long-time cruisers.

-Carnival Rewards was originally expected to launch on June 1, 2026, but Carnival has since pushed the launch back to September 1, 2026.
-Carnival has framed this as giving members more time to earn status under VIFP, but the delay also came after a strong negative response from some long-time cruisers.
-In response, Carnival adjusted the original structure, adding lifetime Diamond status for guests who reach Diamond under VIFP before the changeover, along with a recurring 10,000 Status Qualifying Stars boost for Platinum members in each two-year earning cycle.
-Much of the frustration was around moving away from a system where loyal cruisers could build status over time, towards one where status has to be re-earned on a two-year cycle.
+Carnival Rewards was originally expected to launch on June 1, 2026.
+The cruise line has since pushed the launch back to September 1, 2026.
+Carnival has framed this as giving members more time to earn status under VIFP.
+However, the delay also came after a strong negative response from some long-time cruisers.

 There is a wider issue here too.
 Part of the problem seems to be that VIFP worked almost too well.
-Carnival has said that the number of Platinum guests doubled and the number of Diamond guests quadrupled in just three years, making it harder for ships and crew to deliver the recognition and benefits attached to those tiers.
-In that sense, Carnival Rewards is not just about rewarding spend.
-It is also about making the top tiers harder to reach and easier for Carnival to manage.
+Carnival says the number of Platinum guests doubled in the three years leading up to the 2025 announcement.
+It also says the number of Diamond guests quadrupled over the same period.
+This made it harder for ships and crew to deliver the recognition and benefits attached to those tiers.

 Do Loyalty Programs Work?